xjlin0/attendees32/README.md

 <details>
   <summary>Click to expand all</summary>

-* double check if the dev port 8008 is open on fire wall
+* double check if the dev port 8008 is open on server firewall
 * add server's public ip to ALLOWED_HOSTS in settings
 * install docker and docker-compose, such as `sudo apt  install docker docker-compose`
 * add web user to the docker group by `sudo usermod -aG docker <<web user name>>  && sudo service docker restart`
-* Assuming git is available, git clone the repo by `git clone https://github.com/xjlin0/attendees30.git`
+* Assuming git is available, git clone the repo by `git clone https://github.com/xjlin0/attendees32.git`
 * create a fake [sendgrid credential](https://docs.gravityforms.com/sendgrid-api-key/) files by `vi .envs/.production/.sendgrid.env` and save the following fake content.
 ```
 SENDGRID_API_KEY=FAKE